GetDKAN/dkan/docs/admin/managing_existing_content.rst

 Which content, when?
 --------------------

 Oversight over the details of content typically falls to the Editor role, but depending on the size of your team the Site Manager may play multiple roles and handle more content review and revision.
-Ultimately the quality of the content on your Granicus Open Data site falls to you as the Site Manager.
+Ultimately the quality of the content on your DKAN site falls to you as the Site Manager.

 When any user creates a new piece of content it defaults to a published state.
 That means the content automatically appears on the live site, visible to the general public.
-Because there isn't a technical review process on Granicus Open Data, you'll need a system for reviewing content before it is published as well as system for checking content that is published.
+Because there isn't a technical review process on DKAN, you'll need a system for reviewing content before it is published as well as system for checking content that is published.

 Though you might not edit every piece of content, you'll generally review all the content that is visible to the public (in a published state) and make edits whenever necessary.
 Only Site Managers have the ability to edit or delete any piece of content regardless of the author, so use your best judgment when reviewing and editing content.
 If you're ever unsure, you can unpublish the content and go back to the author before making changes or removing the content.